lsst-ts/ts_tma_tma-documentation_eui-manual-spanish/03_Settings/017_PantallaSettingsSetManagement.md

 ![Pantalla diff current settings with settings sets](../Resources/media/image122.png)

 *Figura 2‑97.2.
-Pantalla diff current settings with settings sets.*
+Pantalla diff current settings with settings sets (this is a pop-up window).*